Many of you have probably encountered the acronym IOP when searching for treatment or checking treatment centers in your area.

 We want to use this blog post to explain what IOP is.
 It’s an important treatment option, and how it is supposed to serve people struggling with mental illness and addiction disorders.

-So what exactly is an “IOP.”
-In the simplest terms, IOP stands for intensive outpatient program.
-When it comes to the treatment of addiction disorders the, official source of evidence-based practice is ASAM, so we work within their guidelines.
-What ASAM, or the American Society of Addiction Medicine, define as IOP (Level 2.1) is:
+So what exactly is an IOP.
+In the simplest terms, IOP stands for Intensive Outpatient Program.
+When it comes to the treatment of addiction disorders, the official source of evidence-based practice is ASAM, so we work within their guidelines.
+What ASAM, or the American Society of Addiction Medicine, defined as IOP (Level 2.1) is:

 Generally, according to the Centers for Substance Abuse Treatment (CSAT), the goals of an IOP are as follows: